 In the vicinity of Druid Hills, there is a golf club.
 I believe golf courses are a cover-up of mound sites.

-This is the massive Druid Hills Baptist Church, which looks like an ancient Greco-Roman Temple.
+This is the massive Druid Hills Baptist Church, also known as the “Church at Ponce and Highland” which looks like an ancient Greco-Roman Temple.

 Emory University is in the Druid Hills area.
 This is the Emory University Hospital on campus.